nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Autotools/README.md

 ./src/.deps/libjsoncpp_a-json_value.Po
 ```

+There is something not matched with our expectation.
+We expect to have a shared object (.so) file, but it finally give us a static library (.a) file.

 ### Utilize Libtool to Build Dynamic Library

-To build a shared object library (.so) instead of a static library (.a), we need to make a few adjustments.
+To build a shared object library (.so) instead of a static library (.a), we need Libtool.

 #### configure.ac that utilize the Libtool